jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1  Agenda.md

 - list of contributors

 # 2 .
 Introducing InstructLab  *(20 minutes)*
-- What is an LLM/SLM
+- Introducing InstructLab
-- The Problem with LLMs
+- A brief history of AI
-- InstructLab a community driving project
+- The Issues with LLMs
-- What is InstructLab
+- How InstructLab helps
 - History of InstructLab
 - InstructLabs Key Innovations
 - Fine tuning / RAG / InstructLab